What Should be Included in a Will

 • Sometimes it helps to add a no-contest clause to help discourage or even prevent your heirs from contesting your will and/or fighting or suing over who gets what.

-To be valid, your will must contain proper legal language called Testamentary Intent that declares that the document is in fact a will and testament, and not something else.
+To be valid, your will must contain proper legal language called Testamentary Intent that declares that the document is in fact a will, and not something else.
 A sentence like “This is my last will and testament,” is typical, but it can be anything that shows your intent to pass along property after your death.
+If you are going to make your own will you can purchase programs, such as Quicken WillMaker & Trust, that guide you through the process of creating a Will or Trust or you can down-load state-specific will templates to help with this.

 Your Beneficiaries